-Complementing the work carried out by the governmental support services regarding children and adolescents' mental health wellbeing, in Cyprus there are several NGOs offering services with the aim of providing psychosocial support and counseling to minors who found themselves in stressful situations.
+Complementing the work carried out by the governmental support services regarding children and adolescents' mental health wellbeing, there are specialized NGOs in Cyprus offering services with the aim of providing psychosocial support and counseling to all children who found themselves in stressful situations.
 Among these, we mention the following.